 You have a safety switch that is part of the operator presence control system where the switch is a safety feature to ensure the mower shuts off in certain circumstances when it can’t recognize the operator.

-Solution: Check your safety switches and replace if you find a faulty switch.
+FIX: Check your safety switches and replace them if you find a faulty switch.

 Perform Regular Maintenance to Prevent Sputtering

 You should perform regular maintenance on your lawn mower.
 This will catch many of the items that can cause your mower to sputter.